 Notice that calling complex2:foo/1 and complex2:bar/1 results in the tuple {foo,X} or {bar,Y} being sent to the complex process, which codes them as binaries and sends them to the port.
 This means that the C program must be able to handle these two tuples.

 9.5.2 C Program

-The following example shows a C program communicating with an Erlang program over a plain port with home made encoding:
+The following example shows a C program communicating with an Erlang program over a plain port with the Erlang external term format encoding: